fate-srd/fate-srd-content/docs/markdown/fate-adversary-toolkit.md

 doing when he’s a werewolf.
 Maybe the mob boss is protected from on high by powerful politicians, and the direct approach is untenable.
 Maybe the reactor that’s in meltdown is nearly impossible to repair because it vaporizes any organic material that comes near.

-When you create a limitation, give it either an aspect or a <em>fact</em>.
+When you create a limitation, give it either an aspect or a _fact_.
 A fact is a true thing: the reactor vaporizes organic material when it comes near.
 If you want to make a limitation more concrete and mechanical, use an aspect instead.
 Aspects are always true, just like facts, but you can invoke and compel them.

 But be wary of giving something too many aspects.
 For most adversaries, you can just add the aspect and be fine.
 For adversaries that already have five aspects or are really complex, you may want to replace an existing aspect with the limitation a spect.

 You can also give a limitation a Weapon rating.
-For example, if the PCs are battling on the edge of a pool filled with carnivorous fish, you might impose a limitation of <em class="aspect">Filled with Piranha</em> with Weapon:3.
+For example, if the PCs are battling on the edge of a pool filled with carnivorous fish, you might impose a limitation of <em class="aspect">Filled with Piranha_ with Weapon:3.
 There’s no roll involved with getting attacked by the piranha; instead, entering the pool of water acts as a special sort of compel.
 In this case, you’d offer the player a fate point, and if they accept it—piranha, damn your luck!—they’d take stress equal to the
 Weapon rating (in this case, 3).
 In this way, you can create situation aspects that have hard mechanical consequences attached to their compels.

 #### Using Limitations

 Limitations don’t outright forbid actions; they simply discourage them.
-There’s nothing saying that the PC <em>can’t</em> kill her werewolf son to stop the threat to the town, but she’s unlikely to because she cares deeply about him, and because he doesn’t actually realize what he’s doing.
+There’s nothing saying that the PC _can’t_ kill her werewolf son to stop the threat to the town, but she’s unlikely to because she cares deeply about him, and because he doesn’t actually realize what he’s doing.

 When you add a limitation to an adversary, you’re doing two things: First, you’re creating an interesting wrinkle that the players have to deal with.
 Limitations are best when you reveal them unexpectedly; they work well as surprise twists.
 Second,